 Council has engaged Umwelt Environmental Consultants to prepare the Coastal Management Program.
 The program will be prepared in accordance with the NSW Coastal Management Act 2016 and new guidelines published by the NSW Government.

-- Learn more about the coastal management process in NSW on the Office of Environment and Heritage's website.
+- Learn more about the coastal management process in NSW on the Department of Planning, Industry and Environment's website.

 Program focus and staging

 Work on the program began in 2010 when Council received funding to focus on a small area of Batemans Bay.
 The focus soon expanded to include a more strategic assessment of the entire Eurobodalla Shire.
 On multiple occasions, the project scope has needed to adapt to reflect changes in government, coastal policy and guidelines, and the Coastal Management Act.

 The Coastal Management Program's focus is on areas that are, or are expected to be, affected by coastal hazards now and into the future, with particular attention to places where Council, community or private assets could be at risk from coastal hazards such as erosion and inundation.

 The program will be delivered in five stages.
 Stages one and two have been completed.
 We are currently in stage three.